-Roses in the Ocean are a lead organisation for lived experience of suicide in Australia.
-Roses in the Ocean are focussed on building a safe, trained and supported Lived Experience “Workforce” with the expertise and skills needed to bring the lived experience as a voice of change in all aspects of suicide prevention through conducting capacity building workshops and training opportunities for people with a lived experience of suicide.
+Roses in the Ocean is a leading organisation for lived experience of suicide in Australia.
+Roses in the Ocean are focussed on building a safe, trained and supported lived experience 'workforce' with the expertise and skills needed to bring the lived experience as a voice of change in all aspects of suicide prevention through conducting capacity building workshops and training opportunities for people with a lived experience of suicide.

 Spotlight on lived experience insight

-Jaelea Skehan, Director at Everymind, recently invited Ingrid Ozols, Director of mentalmealth@work (mh@work) to share her perspective on what the #YouCanTalk campaign means to her and how people can engage, support and connect with those who have lived experience of suicide
+Dr Jaelea Skehan OAM, Director of Everymind, recently invited Ingrid Ozols AM, Director of mh@work to share her perspective on what the #YouCanTalk campaign means to her and how people can engage, support and connect with those who have lived experience of suicide

 Suicide is a complex issue and often a subject which many people find challenging to talk about.

 But it’s a challenge that we need to overcome.
 Suicide impacts our families, schools, workplaces and communities every single day.